Documentation

 The activity-event guarantee

-Every state-changing call — adding a book, changing status, logging a session, rating, favoriting, joining a collection, setting a goal — writes one row to activity_events.
+Every state-changing call — adding a book, changing status, logging a session, rating, favoriting, joining a collection, setting a goal, or committing an import — writes to activity_events.
 That row is what an agent reads to discover what happened, when, and why.
 See Activity events for the type catalog.
+Import commits emit one summary event for the session instead of hundreds of per-book historical events.
 The one carve-out is PUT /v1/books/{id}/notes: free-text notes are private scratch space and intentionally do not produce a feed entry.

 REST API